 Alison Barnett, Centre Director for Public Health England South East, said:

 “Public Health England is contacting people who had close contact with the latest confirmed case of COVID-19.
 This case is a resident of Bracknell Forest.
 Close contacts will be given health advice about symptoms and emergency contact details to use if they become unwell in the 14 days after contact with the confirmed case.
-This tried and tested method will ensure we are able to minimise any risk to them and the wider public.”
+This tried and tested method will make sure we are able to minimise any risk to them and the wider public.”

 Tessa Lindfield, Strategic Director of Public Health for Berkshire, said: